-Eiger is a late-stage biopharmaceutical company focused on the development and commercialization of first-in-class therapies for serious rare and ultra-rare diseases
+Eiger is a commercial-stage biopharmaceutical company focused on the development of innovative therapies to treat and cure Hepatitis Delta Virus (HDV) and other serious rare diseases.

 Indications and Usage